 Meanwhile, preheat oven to 350-degrees.
 Lightly spray a 20" x 13" x 3" roasting pan with cooking spray.
 Tear off a large sheet of aluminum foil large enough to easily cover the top of the roasting pan.
 Set aside.

-Place 7 cups UNCOOKED rice, chopped onion, frozen carrots and peas and minced garlic in roasting pan, spread evenly.
+Place 12 cups UNCOOKED rice, chopped onion, frozen carrots and peas and minced garlic in roasting pan, spread evenly.
 Place roasting pan on flat baking sheet for stability when transporting to oven.
 Set aside.

 Once water and broth is boiling, pull out the oven rack and move the roasting pan on the baking sheet to the extended rack.
 Carefully pour the boiling liquid over the rice and stir to mix thoroughly.

 IMMEDIATELY cover tightly with aluminum foil.
 Using oven mitts (it's hot), press foil tightly around pan to ensure a tight seal around ALL the edges, crimping along edges.
 Carefully place the roasting pan in oven and bake for 45-50 minutes or until rice is tender.

 15 minutes before rice is done, in a medium sauté pan over medium heat, cook meat if including.
 When meat is browned and cooked, whisk eggs, add to pan and scramble eggs for several minutes.